 Diego Tonus (b.1984, Italy) lives and works in The Hague (NL).

 Within his artistic practice, Diego Tonus focuses on reproduction as a tool of investigation to question control systems and power structures by transforming images, objects and collective experiences he selects, in order to put them in a new process of thought and present their underlying structures of codification and normativity.
 Tonus’s mix-media practice is based on archiving seen as a form of obsessive and creative gesture.
 This method characterizes the artist’s way of observing events, through the making of sculptures, photographs, performance and film, articulating an approach that defines a process/time based artistic production.
 Either working with film or journalistic writing (whereby editing allows the re-telling of an individual experience by altering it), voice (wherein precise pitch and modulation techniques influence listener’s unconscious reaction), performance or sculpture (wherewith a specific subject and its history are questioned through the presentation of their new originals), the research of Diego Tonus analyses the balance between narrative’s modes and the content, showing or revealing how much narrative structure is, above all, an instrument of influencing and manipulation of both the public and the object.

-Public Collections: CSAC Museum and Archive Parma; MAMbo Museum Permanent Collection (Bologna); MAXXI Museum Permanent Collection (Rome); MoMA – Moscow Museum of Modern Art Permanent Collection (Russia); Centrale Fies Collection (Trento); Spinola Banna Foundation Collection (Turin).
+Public Collections: CSAC Museum and Archive Parma; MAMbo Museum Permanent Collection (Bologna); MAXXI Museum Permanent Collection (Rome); MoMA – Moscow Museum of Modern Art Permanent Collection (Russia); Centrale Fies Collection (Trento); Spinola Banna Foundation Collection (Turin); AGI Verona Collection (Verona).

-Selected Private Collections: Croux Collection (Hasselt, Belgium); Rotschild Collection (Belgium); McCarthy and Sager Collection (New York); AGI Verona Collection (Verona, Italy); Cordis Collection (Verona, Italy); Schwarz Collection (Munich); Cochrane Collection (Turin, Italy); Lauf Collection (Rome, Italy); Dittrich Collection (Maastricht).
+Selected Private Collections: Croux Collection (Hasselt, Belgium); Rotschild Collection (Belgium); McCarthy and Sager Collection (New York); Cordis Collection (Verona, Italy); Schwarz Collection (Munich); Cochrane Collection (Turin, Italy); Lauf Collection (Rome, Italy); Dittrich Collection (Maastricht).